Envoy had grpc-web support ealy on. It’s used in the official grpc-web

 config

-of this tutorial, both grpc & grpcWeb are exposed via a single listener
+of this tutorial, both grpc & grpcWeb are exposed via a single listener port.

 This is nice model when you have a production deployment in which some clients